Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Contours

 Contours are geometric objects first introduced in a seminal paper of R. Peierls \cite{Pei}.
 The technique is known nowadays as \emph{Peierls' Argument}.
 Many attempts were made to extend the ideas of the Peierls argument to the other systems \cite{Dat, DobCont,Park1, Pirogov, Zaradnik}.
 The most sucessful generalization was made by S. Pirogov and Y. Sinai in \cite{Pirogov}, and later improved by Zahradn\'{i}k \cite{Zaradnik}.
 Their work is known as \emph{Pirogov-Sinai} theory, and it is applied to models with short range interactions that may not have symmetries.

-Park, in \cite{Park1, Park2} extended the theory of Pirogov-Sinai to systems with two-body long range interactions that satisfy a condition equivalent to \eqref{long} having decay $\alpha > 3d+1$.
-Inspired by \cite{Fro1}, in this section we will introduce new contours more suitable to study long range two-body interactions.
+Park, in \cite{Park1, Park2} extended the theory of Pirogov-Sinai to systems with two-body long-range interactions that satisfy a condition equivalent to \eqref{long} having decay $\alpha > 3d+1$.
+Inspired by \cite{Fro1}, in this section we will introduce new contours more suitable to study long-range two-body interactions.

 \begin{definition} Given $\sigma \in \Omega$, a point $x \in \Z^d$ is called \emph{+ (or - resp.)} \emph{correct} if $\sigma_y = +1$, (or $-1$, resp.) for all points $y$ in $B_1(x)$.
 The \emph{boundary} of $\sigma$, denoted by $\partial \sigma$, is the set of all points in $\Z^d$ that are neither $+$ nor $-$ correct. \end{definition}